fstltna/AlienArena_MapBuilder/README.md

         makemap <game type> [<debug>]

 "game type" should be dm or ctf.
-If you want to get debugging info add the "debug" as the next argument.
+If you want to get debugging info add "debug" as the next argument.
 Do it like this:

         makemap ctf debug

 If you need more help visit https://alienarena.gameplayer.club/index.php/forum/alien-arena-tools